solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

     docker exec -it artifacts-web-1 /bin/bash
     ```

-  - Open a new PowerShell window, run the following to start a bash shell.
-Review any errors and then resolve them.
+  - Run the following commands in the new bash shell, look for the database error that is displayed:

     ```bash
     cd /var/www